w3irdrobot/searsaw.github.io/_posts/2015-10-10-create-pos-system-in-vuejs-part-3.md

 npm install --save-dev gulp browserify partialify vinyl-source-stream
 {% endhighlight %}

 This will install Gulp, Browserify, Partialify, and Vinyl-Source-Stream.
 Gulp is a task runner.
 Browserify allows us to use node syntax to bring in dependencies by `require`ing them.
 It will then compile it all into one file for us.
-Partialify is a [transform](https://github.com/substack/node-browserify/wiki/list-of-transforms) for Browseify that will let us put out templates in their own directories.
+Partialify is a [transform](https://github.com/substack/node-browserify/wiki/list-of-transforms) for Browserify that will let us put our templates in their own directories.
 Lastly, Vinyl-Source-Stream will transform the output of Browserify into a stream that Gulp can understand.

 Create a file in the root of the project and call it `gulpfile.js`.
 Put the following code in it.